Bereshit (parashah): The material that was used to create eve

+The context of god giving eve to adam

 A baraita taught that if an orphan applied to the community for assistance to marry, the community must rent a house, supply a bed and necessary household furnishings, and put on the wedding, as Deuteronomy 15:8 says, "sufficient for his need, whatever is lacking for him."
 The Rabbis interpreted the words "sufficient for his need" to refer to the house, "whatever is lacking" to refer to a bed and a table, and "for him (lo)" to refer to a wife, as Genesis 2:18 uses the same term, "for him (lo)," to refer to Adam's wife, whom Genesis 2:18 calls "a helpmate for him."